 New-Mac sends high school students to Washington D.C.

-Horine and Kisling just completed the 11th grade at Seneca and Sarcoxie respectively this past school year, and they were the top prize winners of New-Mac Electric’s Youth Tour/CYCLE Contest.
-They were awarded an expenses-paid trip to our nation’s capital along with other cooperative representatives from across the country.
-The third- and fourth-place finishers in New-Mac’s contest (Madison Wade, Seneca, and Michael Lee, Sarcoxie) will participate in CYCLE (Cooperative Youth Conference & Learning Experience), where they will join other Missouri co-op delegates July 12-14 in Jefferson City.
+Rockers attends Carthage High School, while Gray goes to Diamond High School.
+Their prize was an expense-paid trip to Washington D.C. along with other cooperative representatives from across the country.
+The third- and fourth-place finishers in New-Mac’s contest were Brayton Link of East Newton H.S. and Emma Bragg, who is home schooled.
+They will participate in CYCLE (Cooperative Youth Conference & Learning Experience), where they will join other Missouri co-op delegates July 19-21 in Jefferson City.

-The trip also included Electric Youth Day, which brought together more than 1,600 Youth Tour delegates from across the United States.
-This event, coordinated by the National Rural Electric Cooperative Association, featured speeches by government leaders and motivational speakers, such as Mike Schlappi, a four-time Paralympic medalist and two-time world wheelchair basketball champion.
+The trip also included Electric Youth Day, which brought together more than 1,800 Youth Tour delegates from across the United States.
+It featured speeches by government leaders and motivational speakers, such as Mike Schlappi, a four-time Paralympic medalist and two-time world wheelchair basketball champion.

 Both of New-Mac’s representatives also feel they came away with some enduring friendships while interacting with the other 104 Missouri delegates on the trip.
 Gray said he’s been keeping up with his new friends through texting and social media, while Rockers has a group of new acquaintances she made who reside in the northern part of the state coming to see what the southwest corner is all about.

 Gray and Rockers also believe it was well worth their efforts to write the 400-600 word essay that put them into New-Mac’s competition and would encourage future juniors to participate.

 “On yeah, without a doubt,” said Rockers.
 “Take the time to write the essay because the rewards that come from it are far better than any difficulties that may be encountered in writing.”